-At each reporting date, the Group and the Company assess whether financial assets carried at amortised cost is credit impaired.
+At the end of each reporting period, the Group and the Company assess whether financial assets carried at amortised cost is credit impaired.
 A financial asset is credit impaired when one or more events that have a detrimental impact on the estimated future cash flows of the financial asset have occurred.